-You’ve made it through Thanksgiving!
-You spent hours preparing that wonderful meal and you refuse to the leftovers go to waste.
-However, there are some important food safety rules about leftovers that you need to follow to ensure no one gets a foodborne illness.
+You spend hours preparing your wonderful holiday meal and you refuse to let the leftovers go to waste.
+There are some important food safety rules about leftovers that you need to follow to ensure no one gets a foodborne illness.

-Likewise, according to the FDA, leftovers are only safe for 3-4 days in the refrigerator.
+According to the FDA, leftovers are only safe for 3-4 days in the refrigerator.
 The types of bacteria that cause food illness don’t affect the taste, smell, or appearance of food.
-This is why it’s important to freeze or toss refrigerated leftovers within 3-4 days.
+This is why it’s important to freeze or toss refrigerated leftovers after 3-4 days.
 If you are unsure of how long your leftovers have been sitting in the refrigerator, don’t take the risk – when in doubt, throw it out!

-If you don’t think you’ll be able to eat leftovers within four days, freeze them immediately.
+If you don’t think you’ll be able to eat leftovers within 4 days, freeze them immediately.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.